Section I: Instructional Program

 - The Governing Board may promote a student from the third (3rd) grade if the student obtains a score on the reading portion of the AIMS test, or a successor test, that demonstrates the student's reading skills fall far below the third (3rd) grade level for any of the following:

-- A good cause exemption if the student is an English learner or a limited proficient student as defined in section 15-751 and has had fewer than two (2) years of English language instruction.
+- A good cause exemption if the student is an English learner or a limited proficient student as defined in section 15-751 and has had fewer than three (3) years of English language instruction.

 - A student with a disability as defined in section 15-761 if the pupil's individualized education program team and the student's parent or guardian agrees that promotion is appropriate based on the student's individualized education program.